20052023

 Particulars

 Professor Rhiannon Turner is a social psychologist with a specific focus on intergroup relations, prejudice, and prejudice-reduction.
 She got her first degree in Psychology from Cardiff University in 2000, before receiving a Masters in Social and Applied Psychology from the University of Kent in 2002.
 She was awarded a D.Phil. from the University of Oxford in 2006, before taking up an ESRC postdoctoral fellowship at the University of Birmingham.
 She was appointed as a Lecturer in Social Psychology at the University of Leeds in February 2007, and was promoted to Senior Lecturer in August 2010.
 She was appointed as Chair in Social Psychology at Queen's in September 2012.
-She is currently Director of Research and REF Champion for the School of Psychology and Director of the Centre for Identity and Intergroup Relations.
+She is Director of the Centre for Identity and Intergroup Relations, School Reputation Champion and School Alumni Lead.

 Research Interests